Linlab-slu/TSSr/README.md

         # 171540: chrII 812805      -    0    0    0    1
         # 171541: chrII 812818      -    0    0    0    1

 	To better acknowledge the TSS data across samples, we can use plotCorrelation function to calculate the pairwise correlation coefficients and plot pairwise scatter plots of TSS tags.
 A subset of samples can also be specified to display the pairwise correlations.
-Three correlation methods are supported: “pearson”, “kedall”, or “spearman”.
+Three correlation methods are supported: “pearson”, “kendall”, or “spearman”.

         > plotCorrelation(myTSSr, samples = "all")